iamlemec/fastreg/README.md

 linear.ols('y', ['x1', 'x2'], ['id1', ('id2', 'id3')], data)
 ```

 For poisson regressions, the syntax is the same, but use `general.poisson`.
-Generalized linear models provided with `general.glm`, but must provide analytic derivatives of link and loss functions for standard errors.
+Generalized linear models provided with `general.glm` and maximum likelihood with `general.maxlike`.